maiskt/hackathon.github.io/docs/09-IFG.md

 Only 2015-2017 data are available.

 ## R_INFML
-If the respondent confirmed their past or present participation in an informal financial group, their main reason was asked from the following options:
+For respondents who belong to informal societies or group saving schemes, R_INFML captures the importance of the following reasons for thier decision to join:

 Value | Reason
 ----- | -------
-1 | To have a lump sum to use when it’s your turn
-2 | To help when there is a death in the family or any other emergency 3 | To have access to loans or credit when needed
-4 | Easier to use or more accessible than other financial service providers
+    1 | To have a lump sum to use when it’s your turn 2 | To help when there is a death in the family or any other emergency 3 | To have access to loans or credit when needed 4 | Easier to use or more accessible than other financial service providers

 Between 12 and 15 options were originally given for this question.
 In 2017, respondents were asked about the importance of these factors on a Likert scale from 1, least important, to 5, most important.
 Because of no direct way to convert question formats and preserve information, the responses were not included in this compiled dataset.

 ----

 ## R_NOINFML
-These questions ask the importance of each reason for _not_ being a part of an IFG.
+These questions ask the importance of each reason for _not_ being a part of an Informal Financial Group.

 **What is the most important reason for your decision not to join informal societies or group saving schemes?**

 Value | Reason
 ----- | -------
 1     | Don't have any money left for savings
 2     | Don't know about them
 3     | Don't trust them/people steal your money
 4     | Don't need any service from them/their services are better served by other financial service providers

 ### Bangladesh
 In 2013, there was no option for "Don't know about them".